Socketlike/dissonance/README.md

 ## Why does this exist?
 We already have so many of them already!

 - It exists because I wanted to [have a bit of fun.
 No, really.](https://justforfunnoreally.dev)
-- This also exists because personally I find the generic Discord bot either too slow or bloated (D.JS) or has literally illegible code (Eris).
+- This also exists because (not to irritate anyone, this is my personal opinion) I find the generic Discord bot library either too slow or bloated
+  (D.JS) or has literally illegible code (Eris).

 ## What other differences does this and other libraries of the same purpose have?